Clemapfel/mousetrap/docs/07_image_and_sound.md

 In this chapter we will learn:
 + How to represent colors in mousetrap
 + How to load, store, modify and display 2d images
-+ How to load, store and play audio, both from memory and from the disk
++ How to load, store, and play audio, both from memory and from the disk

 ## Introduction